majesty-indiedev/driver-whatsapp-cloud/README.md

         $this->say('Nice to meet you '.$this->firstname);
     });

+##Conversational Components

+>[Conversational components](https://developers.facebook.com/docs/whatsapp/cloud-api/phone-numbers/conversational-components/) are in-chat features that you can enable on business phone numbers.
+They make it easier for WhatsApp users to interact with your business.
+You can configure easy-to-use commands, provide pre-written ice breakers that users can tap, and greet first time users with a welcome message.

-## Welcome messages
+### Welcome messages

 If you enable this [feature](https://developers.facebook.com/docs/whatsapp/cloud-api/phone-numbers/conversational-components/) and a user messages you, the WhatsApp client checks for an existing message thread between the user and your business phone number.
 If there is none, the client triggers a messages webhook with type set to request_welcome.

+To enable/disable [welcome messages](https://developers.facebook.com/docs/whatsapp/cloud-api/phone-numbers/conversational-components/) in your bot.
+First edit the variable enable_welcome_message in your config/botman/whatsapp.php file to suit your need.

+Then use the Artisan command:

+    php artisan botman:whatsapp:add-conversational-components

-You can read and act on the message as follows
+You can read and act on the request_welcome message as follows

 In receiving(recieved) Middleware